01 of 14

 Yellow Onion Skin

-Perhaps the easiest natural dye to acquire, yellow onions with their paper-thin skin are available in every grocery store.
+Perhaps the easiest natural plant material to acquire, yellow onions with their paper-thin skin are available in every grocery store.
 There are red and white onions as well, but for an orange dye bath, collect yellow onion skins.

-You will need to have a big bag of onion skins to achieve a rich orange dye.
+You will need to have a big bag of onion skins to boil in water to achieve a rich orange dye.